Mercedes Martinez

-Jazmin Benitez (born November 17, 1980) is an American professional wrestler signed to All Elite Wrestling (AEW) under the ring name Mercedes Martinez.
-She also appears for AEW's sister promotion, Ring of Honor (ROH), where she is a former ROH Women's World Champion.
-She is also known for her time in WWE, primarily on the NXT brand.
+Jazmin Benitez (born November 17, 1980), better known by her ring name Mercedes Martinez, is an American former professional wrestler.
+She is known for her time in All Elite Wrestling (AEW), Ring of Honor (ROH), and WWE.

 Prior to going to WWE in 2020, Martinez was a mainstay on the independent circuit, winning numerous titles - including three WSU Championships, two Shimmer Championships, one Shine Championship and one Phoenix of Rise Championship.

 Early life

 Jazmín Benítez was born on November 17, 1980, in Waterbury, Connecticut.
 She is of Puerto Rican descent.
 In high school, she played both basketball and softball.
 She then attended college at Teikyo Post University, where her major was criminal justice.

 Professional wrestling career

 Early career (2000–2005)

 Mercedes Martinez got involved in professional wrestling after an injury sustained playing basketball in college.
 Martinez was a standout basketball player in high school.
 She later transitioned to professional wrestling due to her love for contact sports.
 As Martinez explained in an article for the Boston Herald in 2004, "Wrestling just came at the right time."
 Martinez began her training under Jason Knight in October 2000.
 She defeated a male wrestler by the name of "Juice" in her first match on November 12, 2000.
 In 2001, she gained exposure under promoter Sheldon Goldberg.
 Goldberg subsequently formed a women's division in New England Championship Wrestling around Martinez, including bringing in foreign talent such as Yoshimoto Ladies Pro's Sumie Sakai.
 The duo traded the North American Women's Championship.

 Through 2003 and 2004, Martinez competed in various promotions in New England such as Connecticut Championship Wrestling, Combat Zone Wrestling, and Ian Rotten's IWA Mid South.
 In IWA, Martinez was brought in to face the star of the women's division, Mickie Knuckles.